kmkr/splendid-nudibranch/content.md

 Location		Bonaire, The Netherlands
 Tags			2016
 Latin           Scorpaena plumieri
 Description     The scorpionfish is commonly found motionless blending in with the environment, virtually invisible.
-Touch it and you're gonna have a bad time.
+Do not touch.

 DSC01682.jpg